Central Banks

 If the US Federal Reserve (FED) raises interest rates to 5%, and the European Central Bank (ECB) keeps rates at 2%, investors will sell Euros to buy US Dollars to capture that higher yield.
 This massive, slow-moving institutional volume is what creates multi-month macroeconomic trends.

 You don't need to be an economist.
 You just need to know the dates when Central Banks announce their decisions.
 Being caught on the wrong side of a rate hike will instantly trigger massive negative slippage and margin calls.
+This exact reason is why professional Robots are fundamentally hardcoded to shut down operations hours before major macroeconomic releases.

 The News